-Regal Dog Food earns the Advisor’s second-tier rating of 4 stars.
+Regal Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Regal Dog Food product line includes 11 kibbles.
+The Regal Dog Food product line includes 11 dry recipes.

 The following is a list of recipes available at the time of this review.

-Regal Adult Bites Dog Food was selected to represent the others in the line for this review.
+Regal Sensi Bites Turkey and Rice was selected to represent the other products in the line for this review.

 Dry Dog Food